 Youth should be involved throughout the entire process in a collaborative relationship with adults.
 They can engage by helping think of research questions, issues, focus groups, and observation.
 It is key to make sure youth aren’t just saying what they do and don’t like but actually making decisions.
 Adults can help in this process by building their youth engagement skills through exposure to youth culture.

 When a program is evidence-based, it has been through an experimental design, shown to work, and evaluated at a rigorous level.
 A research-based program means the incorporated content of a program is supported by current research.
 Model programs are listed on a website called Blueprints, shown with the best evidence of effectiveness, but qualifications can vary by website.
 In order to implement an evidence-based program, content must be followed to reach the same outcomes, keeping in mind that some things may need to be thoughtfully adapted to fit the audience.

-Evaluation is key to knowing, especially for participates, that differences are being made in terms of program quality and outcomes.
-Funders want to make sure they are putting their money to good use to a sustainable program.
-Evidence of change being made also helps the program tell their story and get their message across.
+Evaluation is key to knowing, especially for participants, that differences are being made in terms of program quality and outcomes.
+Funders want to make sure they are putting their money to good use in a sustainable program.
+Evidence of change being made also helps the program tell its story and get its message across.

 When reporting results identify the audience and what they need to know in order to make a decision by using bullet points and putting findings within the context of similar findings.
 Usually a less biased person that is an advocate for the program that the audience will listen to is a better choice than the researcher who conducted the study.
 Some general rules when conveying results: simple is always better, pictures help clarify, and use multiple perspectives.